Compulsive buying disorder: Distinctions

+Unlike normal consumers and hoarders, who derive excitement and focus on the items purchased, compulsive buyers gain excitement and focus on the acquisition process itself and not the item purchased.

 Compulsive buying disorder is tightly associated with excessive or poorly managed urges related to the purchase of the items and spending of currency in any form; digital, mobile, credit or cash.

 Four phases have been identified in compulsive buying: anticipation, preparation, shopping, and spending.
 The first phase involves a preoccupation with purchasing a specific item or with shopping in general.
 The second phase the individual plans the shopping excursion.
 The third phase is the actual shopping event; while the fourth phase is completed by the feelings of excitement connected to spending money on their desired items.

 The terms compulsive shopping, compulsive buying, and compulsive spending are often used interchangeably, but the behaviors they represent are in fact distinct.
 One may buy without shopping, and certainly shop without buying: of compulsive shoppers, some 30 percent described the act of buying itself as providing a buzz, irrespective of the goods purchased.